zigius/docs/content/reference/install.md

 This page contains detailed instructions on installing Pulumi.

-For a streamlined walkthrough of getting started with Pulumi, including installing Pulumi and prerequisites, see the [Getting Started]({{< relref "/quickstart" >}}) guide.
+For a streamlined walkthrough of getting started with Pulumi, including installing Pulumi and prerequisites, see the [Get Started]({{< relref "/quickstart" >}}) guide.

 <script>
     var oses = [ "unknown", "linux", "macos", "windows" ];